 After a car accident occurs, it is important to consult with an auto accident attorney as soon as possible.
 In Pennsylvania, the Statute of Limitations for injuries is two years from the date the injury was suffered.

-Contacting an accident attorney as soon as possible after an injury is suffered will help victims accurately recall the intricate details associated with the accident.
+Contacting a Delaware County car accident lawyer as soon as possible after an injury is suffered will help victims accurately recall the intricate details associated with the accident.

 Are There Limits on Damages From a Car Accident?

 In Pennsylvania, there is no limit on compensation that a victim of a car accident can receive for the damages suffered against a private entity.

 In cases where a local government entity is the defendant, a cap of damages is $500,000.
 In the event that Pennsylvania is the defendant in an auto accident claim, the maximum amount of damages that the State can pay is $250,000.

 Do You Need a Lawyer for a Car Accident Claim?